spaceship-prompt/spaceship-prompt/docs/Options.md

 ### Kubectl context (`kubecontext`)

-Shows the active kubectl context.
+Shows the active kubectl context, which consists of a cluster name and, when working in a non-default namespace, also a namespace name.

+TIP: If your cluster name (and thus context name) is too long, you can give it a shorter name using `kubectl config rename-context very_long_context_name name`.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |